rombrew/phobia/doc/InputAnalog.md

 	# reg ap.analog_reg_ID <reg>

+Note that setting the control variable does not enable appropriate control loop automatically.
+You may need to enable appropriate control mode explicitly.

+	# reg pm.config_DRIVE <x>

 Select the control variable range.
 So the input voltage range will be converted to this control range.